BuilderIO/builder/plugins/salesforce-commerce-api-plugin/README.md

 - `SFCommerceCategory` when used as an input type, you will be able to search and select a specific category of products to provide to your component, as example you can fetch products from a specific category from inside your component.

+- `SfCommerceProductsList` when used as an input type, it enables users to select multiple products to provide to your component.
+As an example you can select multiple products and display them on a grid.

+- `SfCommerceCategoriesList` when used as an input type enables users to select multiple categories to provide to your component.

 #### Example of a Custom Component with SFCommerceProduct input type:

 Example of a custom component called 'ProductBox' that receives a SFCommerceProduct as input: